Admission to the Bachelor's program: 1st semester

 for graduates of the URH Educational LLP, Bangalore, India

-- Bachelor of Information Technology(Opens in a new tab)
+- Bachelor’s in Information Technology(Opens in a new tab)

-- Bachelor of Biomedical Engineering(Opens in a new tab)
+- Bachelor’s in Biomedical Engineering(Opens in a new tab)

-- Bachelor of Mechanical Engineering(Opens in a new tab)
+- Bachelor’s in Mechanical Engineering(Opens in a new tab)

-- Bachelor of Medical Informatics(Opens in a new tab)
+- Bachelor’s in Medical Informatics(Opens in a new tab)

-- Bachelor Electrical Engineering(Opens in a new tab)
+- Bachelor's in Electrical Engineering(Opens in a new tab)

 Further information